gleannyc/documentation/docs/guides/quickstart/index.md

 Once you get access to Glean, you will be invited to login to a project.
 Users can belong to multiple projects, but data cannot be shared between projects.
 So users, permissions, database connections, data models and every other resource is isolated in the context of a project.
 Typically your entire organization can be managed in a single project.

+!!! info "Not ready to connect to a database?"

+    You can use a [Sandbox demo project](../../docs/project-management/demo-projects.md) to test the functionality of Glean with sample datasets.

 ## 1. Add a database connection

 Also see [database connections](../../docs/database-connections/index.md) for configurations specific to different database types.